German Shepherds and Dangerous Foods: 8 You Must Avoid

 7. Xylitol

-Xylitol is one of the most dangerous substances I’ve encountered in dog care.
-It causes rapid insulin release, leading to hypoglycemia, seizures, liver failure, and death—sometimes within 30 minutes.
+Xylitol is one of the most dangerous substances I’ve seen in dog care.
+It can cause rapid insulin spikes, leading to hypoglycemia, seizures, liver failure, and sometimes death within 30 minutes.
+It’s commonly found in sugar-free gum, candy, peanut butter, toothpaste, and baked goods.
+Always read labels carefully.

 8. Raw Fish